LukaszRemkowicz/fastapi_asseco/README.md

 ## INFO:
 Application contains full workflow (github actions):
-* After pushing to your repo and doing pull request, github actions creates docker images and tests it.
+* After pushing to your repo and start pull request, github actions will create docker images and test it.
 * if pushing to production branch, github action pushing images to docker hub.
 To use it, add secret keys to your repositorium with: DOCKER_PASSWORD, DOCKER_USER
 * docker-compose.prod.yml contains copy of dev docker-compose file except using volumes.